mgks/keeptonotes/README.md

 *   **Privacy First:** Runs **entirely in your browser**.
 Your notes are never uploaded to any server.
 *   **Easy to Use:** Drag-and-drop your Google Takeout ZIP file or individual Keep HTML files.
 *   **Apple Notes & Evernote Compatible:** Generates a standard `.enex` file recognized by both Apple Notes and Evernote.
+*   **Dark Mode Support:** Switch between light and dark themes with a click.
+Your preference is saved for future visits.
+*   **Interactive UI:** Real-time progress tracking and detailed logs for the conversion process.
 *   **Handles:**
     *   Note titles and content (HTML).
     *   Creation/modification dates (best effort parsing).